Q-back/MyClineRules/Rules/chat_style.md

 Don't use these rules when you write to file.

 ## Start with TL;DR
-When you talk to user prefer starting each message with TL;DR.
+Whenever you talk to user and your message is longer than few sentences then start your message with `TL;DR`.

 ## Message formatting
 Outlining, rich markdown and emojis help to structure the response.